 The Fund has an annual income of around £5,000 and is disbursed by Council on the recommendation of the Hugh Last Fund Committee (part of the Roman Studies Committee).
 The Fund was established to assist the undertaking, completion or publication of work that relates to any of the general scholarly purposes of the Roman Society.
 Its terms exclude expenses in connection with archaeological or other excavations or surveys, research into or studies on the subjects of Roman Britain and the archaeology of the provinces in Western Europe, and, for all fields of study, the travel, hotel, conference and living expenses of scholars.

-The Roman Studies Committee also makes awards from the Society’s own General Fund, which in 2017 will have a budget of £3,000.
+The Roman Studies Committee also makes awards from the Society’s own General Fund, which has a budget of £3,000.
 This Fund also excludes archaeological projects, which the Society supports through awards made by a joint Committee with the Roman Research Trust (the Audrey Barrie Brown and Donald Atkinson Funds Committee).

-Applications are considered once a year in February; the next deadline is 31 January 2017.
+Applications are considered once a year in February; the31 January in each year.
 It is not necessary to specify whether the application is to the Hugh Last Fund or the General Fund; the Committee will decide which fund is the more appropriate for successful applications.

 Applications are limited to a maximum of £1,000, or £500 for small research costs.
 Individuals may not make more than one application in any one year.